 There were no properties that would receive a multiple variable adjustment.

-Generally, Fox Hollow parcels were at a higher assessment level than the rest of the population.
+Generally, new year built or renovated improvements built in 2010 or later and very good condition parcels were at a higher assessment level than the rest of the population.
 This model corrects for these strata differences.